elok/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 6 scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result:

+ystart = 400
+ystop = 600
+scale = 0.5

+ystart = 400
+ystop = 600
+scale = 1.0

+ystart = 400
+ystop = 600
+scale = 1.3

+ystart = 400
+ystop = 600
+scale = 1.5

+ystart = 400
+ystop = 720
+scale = 2

+ystart = 400
+ystop = 820
+scale = 2.5

 Here are some example images:

 <img src="./output_images/pipeline_result_1.jpg">
 <img src="./output_images/pipeline_result_2.jpg">